Slijs/test-repo/README.md

 # test-repo
-Test repo for coursera data scientists toolbox
+This is a test repo for coursera data scientists toolbox